 Blood pressure monitors display the systolic pressure above the diastolic pressure.
 For example, the monitor may display the reading 120/80 mm Hg, indicating a systolic pressure of 120 mm Hg and a diastolic pressure of 80 mm Hg.

-A healthcare provider will assign a person’s blood pressure reading to one of the following five categories (all measurements are in mm Hg):
+A healthcare provider will assign a person’s blood pressure reading to one of the following

 - Normal: A systolic pressure below 120 with a diastolic pressure below 80.